-This book is co-written by Dr. Allen Jeremias, a cardiologist with impressive career credentials.
+This book is co-written by psychologist Dr. Susan Bartell and cardiologist Dr. Allen Jeremias.
 The format is loosely based on the varied experiences and 36 questions of five fictional but true-to-life heart patients: Brian, Michael, Diane, Rosa and Reginald.
-It’s a clever idea, but does mean that useful information may not be as accessible as it would be in a more topically-organized format.
-You virtually have to read the entire book cover to cover to make sure you catch all references to each important area.
-I know that many patients, however, often use heart books (or Dr. Google) to look up the answer to one key question they may have at one particular moment.
-The good news: the book is an easy read, so jam-packed with factual and useful information that you’ll have no trouble reading the entire book straight through.
-I did it in virtually one sitting.
+It may seem like a clever idea, but does mean that useful information may not be as accessible as it would be in a more logically-organized format.
+You essentially have to read the entire book cover to cover to make sure you catch all references to each important topic.

-Responses to each of the questions posed by the five fictional patients are generally those typical of patients facing angioplasty (although do so many of them have to be smokers?)
+Responses to each of the questions posed by the five fictional patients are generally those typical of people facing angioplasty (although do so many of them have to be smokers?)
 Answers to the questions are divided into two sections:

 - The Bottom Line (basic important information)

 - The Nitty Gritty (additional info in more detail)

-While the book’s 248 pages go into impressive detail for any patients who have already undergone (or are scheduled for) angioplasty procedures, there remain at least a couple of areas of unfortunate omission.
+While the book’s 248 pages go into impressive detail for any patients who have already undergone (or are scheduled for) angioplasty procedures, there remain at least a couple of unfortunate omissions.

-In fact, I could find only one reference to this debilitating fallout common among so many heart patients, and that one reference is buried in a single paragraph in the “What About Sex?” section about halfway through the book:
+In fact, I could find only one reference to mental health issues that are common among so many heart patients, but that one reference is buried in a single paragraph in the “What About Sex?” section about halfway through the book:

 “Aside from receiving medical clearance to engage in sexual activity, it is important to note that many individuals with coronary artery disease experience anxiety or depression as a result of the diagnosis.
 These feelings often come from being confronted with a life-or-death situation (especially after a heart attack).
 These strong emotional responses (especially depression) can contribute to decreased sexual desire or a reduced ability to perform sexually.”